When presented with a dessert menu, do you wish you could try a bite of each? Brownie Cookies are for you!

 The Directions

-- Add the eggs one at a time.
+- Add the Eggs.
+Do this one at a time.

-- Add the walnuts and chocolate chips.
+- Add the Mix-Ins.
+We like walnuts and chocolate chips best.

 Storage Tips

 - To Freeze.
-Freeze cookies in an airtight freezer-safe storage container or ziptop bag for up to 3 months.
+Freeze cookies in an airtight, freezer-safe storage container or ziptop bag for up to 3 months.
 Thaw and enjoy as desired.

 Meal Prep Tip

-Recommended Tools to Make this Recipe
+Recommended Tools to Make This Recipe

 - Baking Sheet.
 Enjoy brownie cookies anytime a craving strikes!